MehrazRumman/gsoc-2025/README.md

 **Expected size of the project**: Medium (175 hours)

-**Difficulty rating**: Medium
+**Difficulty Level**: Medium

 **Description**:

-The goal of this project is to create a new Port for MetaCall in Zig, allowing Zig programs to call and integrate other languages like JavaScript, Python, Ruby, and more.
+The goal of this project is to create a new Port for MetaCall in Zig, allowing Zig programs to call and integrate other languages like `JavaScript`, `Python`, `Ruby`, and more.
 This project will require designing and implementing the Zig port from scratch, leveraging Zig's unique features such as comptime to simplify and improve the API's ergonomics for end users.
 This project will need to implement all supported types of MetaCall, also async APIs and different loading methodologies.
 Key aspects to be addressed:

  - Language Interoperability: Develop the necessary bindings and functionality to enable Zig to call functions from other supported MetaCall languages.
  - API Design: Use comptime to build a concise, ergonomic, and type-safe API that makes it easy for developers to integrate MetaCall into their Zig projects.